makovalab-psu/nonBKinetics/README.md

 Output: 10 folders with matching controls for each motif

-#Filtering

----
+##Filtering

-The accuracy analysis for Illumina and PacBio removed both repeatmasked regions and regions with variants in HG002 compared to hg19.
+The accuracy analysis for PacBio removed both repeatmasked regions and regions with variants in HG002 compared to hg19.
 Following high quality HG002 calls were used:
 HG002_GRCh37_GIAB_highconf_CG-IllFB-IllGATKHC-Ion-10X-SOLID_CHROM1-22_v.3.3.2_highconf_triophased.vcf.gz